 Social volunteering contributes to social development and human and spiritual ethics, which enhance student talents.
 These opportunities are geared towards the greater good for others in the spirit of service.

 For additional information and for a list of social volunteer opportunities please click here

-Students live in comfortable, furnished homestay apartments just few minutes walk to campus.
+Students live in a comfortable, furnished boarding house with a host family on site located just a few minutes walk to campus.
 Students will enjoy a shared bedroom and bathroom with other international students.
 All hosts are carefully vetted and chosen by UCA and have hosted American students in the past.
-Students will be provided breakfast and dinner daily.
+Students will be provided breakfast and dinner daily as well as vouchers to eat lunch on campus.
 Homestays are equipped with bedding and Wi-Fi access is provided.

 UCA offers students an excellent variety of student services and events.
 On the Vida Estudiantil

 page of the UCA website, you will find services and events in the following areas:

 - Health and nutrition services and events